 The awesomeness of the past couple days actually starting while I was still at work on Friday.
 I finished and filed a brief that had been a nagging sore spot on my work calendar and a stressful item on my to-do list.
 Not only was the brief itself stressful but it was preventing me from tackling some FUN litigation tasks that I've been excited to get started on.
-We have a couple new cases filed against us and I can't wait to dig in and tear them apart.
+We have a couple new cases filed against us and I can't wait to dig in.
 (Yes, nerd, I know).

 Friday night we biked the bike trail near our house.
 There's a little shopping center at the 2.5 mile mark, and I always bribe the kids to go biking with me by promising to buy them Gatorade at the Bartells there.
 We saw our neighbor friends at the Bartells- they had just done the same thing!
 We rode back home together, us moms chatting furiously about important things, like wine and how to bake sourdough bread, while the kids rushed off ahead.

 Saturday the kids had their cousins over for a sleepover.
 We started the party early and headed to our cute little downtown for their annual maritime festival.
 We're still new to this town and learning about all the events and activities.
 Luckily we have awesome neighbors that clue us in on the exciting stuff.
 We live in a city that's on the end of a big peninsula.
 It's surrounded by water on most sides.
 So, fittingly, the festival is a two-day maritime festival on the historic waterfront, with a large parade, food vendors, live music, and bouncy houses.
 On Sunday, the priest and clergy from our church process down to the marina, step into a little boat, drive around the harbor, and perform the traditional blessing of the fishing fleet.
 I thought that was pretty cool!

 I love this picture of Jon trying to eat a snow cone.
 Ha ha!